Choose from a range of taught and research-led programmes, from one-year masters degrees to PhDs.

 As the oldest department of English Literature in the UK, based in one of the largest and most diverse Schools in the University of Edinburgh, we are the ideal place for postgraduate study.

 You’ll be immersed in a world of learning, with lots of opportunities to participate in our postgraduate community beyond your own study.
 Events range from talks by visiting speakers and work-in-progress seminars, to reading groups, conferences, workshops, performances, online journals and forums, many of which are student-led.
-Highlights include annual industry event The Business, the publication of our Creative Writing students' work in From Arthur's Seat, the judging of the James Tait Black Prizes, in which students play a key role, and the professional reading of our Playwriting students' work at Traverse Theatre.
+Highlights include annual industry event The Business, the publication of our Creative Writing students' work in From Arthur's Seat, and the judging of the James Tait Black Prizes, in which students play a key role.

 Our graduates tell us that they value LLC’s friendliness, the connections they make here and the in-depth guidance they receive from our staff, who are experts in their field.
 Between LLC, the Careers Service and the Institute for Academic Development, you’ll find a range of programmes and resources to help you develop your postgraduate skills, as well as having access to the University’s fantastic libraries, collections and worldwide strategic partnerships.